 Test for 5 days

 If someone you live with tests positive for COVID-19, you do not need to isolate.

 You should test daily for 5 days with a rapid antigen test (RAT) from the day the person with COVID-19 tested positive.

-If any of your tests are positive, you must self-isolate for 7 days.
+If any of your tests are positive, we recommend you isolate for 5 days.

 If you cannot test daily, we recommend you stay home for 5 days.

 You should report the results of your RATs, whether they are positive or negative.
 You can do this online through My Covid Record or call 0800 222 478.

 You should avoid or minimise contact with the person who has COVID-19 during their isolation period.

 Wear a face mask